Electro-Bug/DGHACK23/Randigma/solve.md

 Then, with the save solving function core, we bruteforce:

-- The seed to infinite and beyond,
+- The seed to infinity and beyond,
 - The first reflector from 1 to 3,
 - The second reflector from 1 to 3.